 Furthermore, the Japanese had reason to fear more sinister motivations from these European powers.
 They knew of the suffering experience by the native peoples of their new American empires, and the shogun and the imperial dynasty both suspected this religious intrusion to be a prelude to hostile takeover.
 This view was shared by traders from the Netherlands, who were keen to retain a cooperative native government in Japan, rather than one subservient to the more unsympathetic Portuguese or Spanish.
 The Dutch were regarded by the bakufu as being able to separate their more benign Protestant persuasion from their commercial ambitions.
 Thus, they could become natural, unobtrusive trading partners.

-From that point onwards, trade with the West became (almost) solely the province of the Dutch East India Company, which was allowed to operate a trading post on the artificial island of Dejima in Nagasaki Bay.
+From that point onwards, trade with the West became the exclusive province of the Dutch East India Company, which was allowed to operate a trading post on the artificial island of Dejima in Nagasaki Bay.
 There, they delivered silk, cotton and sugar to the Japanese in exchange for copper, porcelain and rice.
 In turn, Japanese people were afforded limited access to Europe’s scientific revolution through rangaku, or ‘Dutch studies’, which covered subjects from anatomy to astronomy.
 Dejima, too, was the point of ingress for a number of European innovations and discoveries, including coffee, the piano, and badminton.

 Since the 1970s, historians have challenged this reading of sakoku’s origins.
 The view that isolation was just a reaction to European interference has been dismissed as a Eurocentric one, especially since Japan continued to trade with China, Korea, and the Ryukyu islands.
 It can there be regarded not as xenophobic isolationism, as an element of the bakufu’s domestic agenda.
 Under this interpretation, Sakoku was devised to extend the shogun’s authority over his vassal daimyo, who had often used foreign trade to build up their independent military strength, by stifling the flow of goods and people in to and out of their domains.
 The bakufu set about funnelling trade through ports under its sole control, thereby enriching its own coffers through taxes and levies, and denying the other daimyo the opportunity for the same.
 As a result, no rival could gather the resources to challenge the Tokugawa dynasty.